BotCity Studio SDKΒΆ

 The BotCity Studio SDK is an all-in-one package containing all necessary tools to build, deploy and run your BotCity automations.

-The installation procedure for the BotCity Studio SDK is very simple and consist of only two steps:
+The installation procedure for the BotCity Studio SDK is very simple and consist of only two main steps:

 - Download and Unpack the BotCity Wizard